shoenig/taggit/README.md

 # Maintainers

-The `oss.indeed.com/go/taggit` module is maintained by Indeed Engineering.
+The `gophers.dev/cmds/taggit` module is maintained by Indeed Engineering.

 While we are always busy helping people get jobs, we will try to respond to GitHub issues, pull requests, and questions within a couple of business days.

-# Code of Conduct

-`oss.indeed.com/go/taggit` is governed by the [Contributer Covenant v1.4.1](CODE_OF_CONDUCT.md)

 For more information please contact opensource@indeed.com.

 # License

-The `oss.indeed.com/go/taggit` module is open source under the [BSD-3-Clause](LICENSE) license.
+The `gophers.dev/cmds/taggit` module is open source under the [BSD-3-Clause](LICENSE) license.